dcferreira/dcferreira.github.io/content/post/2023-03-08-ai-web-app/index.md

    Choose the location that is closer to you and your users.

-   Setup docker authentication for this repo with
+   Setup your docker client to authenticate to this repo with

    ```bash
    gcloud auth configure-docker us-central1-docker.pkg.dev
    ```

    If you chose something else than `us-central1` for the location in the last step, be sure to reflect that in this auth command.
-   If your region is `europe-west1`, you would instead run
+   For example, if your region is `europe-west1`, you would instead run

    ```bash
    gcloud auth configure-docker europe-west1-docker.pkg.dev